 - The driver’s actions caused the victim’s injuries.

-NEGLIGENT DEFENDANTS MAY BE REQUIRED TO REIMBURSE VICTIMS FOR MEDICAL EXPENSES
+CARELESS DEFENDANTS MAY BE ASKED TO REIMBURSE VICTIMS FOR MEDICAL EXPENSES

 A victim who succeeds in an injury lawsuit can collect compensatory damages.
 One of the most common types of compensatory damages is medical expenses.
 A victim may be entitled to reimbursement of all the medical expenses incurred as a result of the defendant’s negligence.
 These can extend to ER visits, inpatient hospital bills, costs of surgery, outpatient doctor’s bills, physical therapy, and the cost of equipment and supplies.
 Any of these costs that the victim has incurred or will incur in the future may be compensable.
 In addition to medical expenses, victims may also collect compensation for lost wages, pain and suffering, disfigurement, emotional distress, and other financial, physical, or emotional injuries.